digitalfabrik/entitlementcard/docs/cicd.md

 We are using BrowserStack to test ios and android apps on different mobile devices.
 Currently, we upload builds manually.
-Checkout passbold for credentials to log in.
+Checkout passbolt for credentials to log in.

 ## Fastlane